jermspeaks/christmas-adventure/README.md

 - Resolves choice targets using the page mapping
 - Replaces file references with "Turn to page X" instructions
 - Generates HTML, PDF, and EPUB with proper formatting
+- Generates `game-data.json` for the Preact application

+### Frontend Application
+The web version uses **Preact** (a lightweight React alternative) with **Vite** for:
+- Fast development with hot module replacement
+- Component-based architecture for maintainability
+- Small bundle size (~3KB for Preact vs ~40KB for React)
+- Modern development experience

 ### Section Format
 Each section file should: